muthu4098/BCS/Sap notes/sap using company.md

-Here’s a curated list of well-known companies that implement SAP solutions, based on multiple recent sources.
-Note: actual implementations span hundreds of thousands of installations worldwide.
-Companies using SAP often deploy modules such as SAP S/4HANA, Ariba, SuccessFactors, Commerce Cloud, and Business AI solutions.

 ⸻

-🌍 Global & Fortune 500 Companies Using SAP
+## 🌍 Global & Fortune 500 Companies Using SAP
 	•	Microsoft – Uses SAP S/4HANA and Concur for finance, HR and expense management  ￼
 	•	IBM – Employs SAP S/4HANA, SAP Ariba, and Concur for procurement and employee travel  ￼ ￼
 	•	Apple – SAP used in finance, HR, inventory, orders (App Store, iTunes, online retail)  ￼